Guidelines for applicants for the Ken Hom – Lee Kum Kee Scholarship 2020

 - The names and contact details of two referees who are willing to provide personal and professional character references (work email addresses and telephone numbers).
 One referee must be a member of staff in the applicant’s educational institution.

 Eight longlisted candidates will be interviewed, via skype, by the Scholarship judges.
-On the basis of these interviews, four winners will be chosen.
+On the basis of these interviews, up to four winners will be chosen.
 The interview will focus on the content and conclusions of candidates’ consultancy reports and their reasons for applying for the scholarship, as outlined in personal statements.

 The Scholarship judges are Ken Hom OBE, chef, writer, broadcaster and Patron of OCC; Maria Chong, Managing Director of Lee Kum Kee (Europe) Ltd.; Donald Sloan, Chair of the Oxford Cultural Collective; and one other senior industry representative (tbc).